MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03a_Enable Defender for Cloud on your Azure subscription.md

  ![image](https://github.com/MicrosoftLearning/Secure-Azure-services-and-workloads-with-Microsoft-Cloud-Security-Benchmark/assets/91347931/ce586a46-fcac-4949-8b1c-3a581bd89217)

-5. Turn on the Microsoft Defender plan by selecting your
+5. Turn on the Microsoft Defender plan by selecting your **Subscription** and the **Log Analytics** Workspace you created in Module 02.

-6. Click the large blue Upgrade button at the bottom of the page.
+6. Click the large blue **Upgrade** button at the bottom of the page.

 7. On the **Microsoft Defender for Cloud** | **Getting started** blade, go to the **Install agents** tab, scroll down and **check** the box that is associated with the subscription on which agents will be installed and click **Install agents.**

 ![image](https://github.com/MicrosoftLearning/Secure-Azure-services-and-workloads-with-Microsoft-Cloud-Security-Benchmark/assets/91347931/1ea81720-a70b-46cc-9a7c-2cf9046bb4f5)

 > **Results**: You have upgraded and enabled Defender for Cloud on your Azure subscription.